×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Glasgow is to use online resources such as Rightmove, Zoopla, and Gumtree.
 These websites allow you to search for properties in the area and filter your results based on your budget, desired location, and other criteria.
 Additionally, you can contact local real estate agents who can help you find a place to live that meets your needs.
 You can also look for rental postings on social media sites such as Facebook and Twitter.
-Finally, you can ask friends and family who live in the area for recommendations," remarked one member in Glasgow.
+Finally, you can ask friends and family who live in the area for recommendations," explained one expat living in Glasgow, Scotland.

 What do I need to know before moving to Glasgow?